 Expectation management is a huge part of project management that results in customer success.
 As a project/account/customer success manager, you have a lot on your plate.
 There will be expectations from your clients, stakeholders, and team members.
 It is your duty to balance everyone.

-Every project is important, every use case is a priority but it is your duty to balance your team members' workload and the client’s expectations.
+Every project is important, and every use case is a priority, but you must balance your team members' workload and the customer's expectations.
 Set clear boundaries right from the beginning.
 You can also use automated tools for implementation wherein the customers decide the priority.
-This way customers get to choose and your team can work on that particular use case for now.
+This way, customers get to choose, and your team can work on that particular use case for now.

-We are humans and mistakes do happen.
-So when it happens, it is your duty to find where, how, and why the mistake happened.
-It is also your duty to come clean to your client.
+We are humans, and mistakes do happen.
+So when it happens, you must find where, how, and why the mistake happened.
+You also have to come clean to your customers.

-When customers are repeatedly saying something it is your job to listen and rectify them.
+When customers are repeatedly saying something, it is your job to listen and rectify them.
 This should begin right from the onboarding process.
 Making changes based on customers' feedback will instill confidence and trust in your brand.

 Setting the right objectives is an ongoing checkbox that should be ticked at all customer onboarding and implementation stages.
 If your client has high expectations or you've overpromised, then you are in big trouble.
 It is better to under-promise and over-deliver.
 If your client receives what they've been promised or more, then the chances of lower churns are guaranteed!